ready4-dev/readyforwhatsnext/content/en/docs/Tutorials/Using-Modules/Validate-Variables/index.en.md

 ## Variable classes and data integrity

-The `youthvars` package includes a number of [ready4 framework sub-module classes](https://www.ready4-dev.com/docs/framework/implementation/modularity/#ready4-model-sub-modules) that form part of the [ready4 economic model of youth mental health](https://www.ready4-dev.com/docs/model/).
+The `youthvars` package includes a number of [ready4 framework sub-module classes](https://www.ready4-dev.com/docs/framework/implementation/modularity/#ready4-model-sub-modules) that form part of the [readyforwhatsnext economic model of youth mental health](https://readyforwhatsnext.com/).
 The primary use of `youthvars` sub-modules is to quality assure the variables used in model input and output datasets by:

 1.  facilitating automated data integrity checks that verify no impermissible values (e.g. utility scores greater than one) are present in source data, transformed data or results; and
 2.  implementing rules-based automated selection and application of appropriate methods for each dataset variable.